oauth-wg/oauth-sd-jwt-vc/Untitled-1.md

 ## Extending Type Metadata {#extending-type-metadata}

-A SD-JWT VC type can extend another type.
+A type can extend another type.
 The extended type is identified by the URI in the `extends` property.
 Consumers MUST retrieve and process Type Metadata for the extended type before processing the Type Metadata for the extending type.